Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/external.md

 # External module

-Let's assume we want to use the `LegoBrick` from an external module - like a library.
+Let's assume we want to use the `LegoBrick` from an external file.

 Fortunately, this is simple!
 We just have to create a second file `my_brick.µcad`: